AndroidPirates/PermissionRetriever-Kt/README.md

 }
 ```

-In-box we are supports only two translations: English and Russian.
+In-box we support only two translations: English and Russian.
 Below you can see used string resources.
 You can change or translate they how you need
 ```xml
 <resources>
     <string name="perm_retriever_button_ask_again">Ask again</string>